es2mac/DrillAI/ImplementationNotes.md

       faster than the vDSP calls.)

+## Tree's node search finding evaluated nodes

+- An attempt to make the tree search for wider nodes -- When the search finds an evaluated node, the tree directly propagates a visit count and same value.
+  The increase in visit count should decrease its "exploration" score, and the same value keeps the "exploitation" score constant.
+But since a terminal state tends to have good value, my worry was that it's make this "trunk" that much stronger.
+- I tried to change the logic to:  In each batch (e.g. 32) of finding nodes to evaluate, for each evaluated node I find, I add a virtual count that is reverted once the batch is done, and propagate the old value just once for that evaluated node.
+    - Surprisingly, the end-games became erratic, I assume it's because the terminal node is losing out on visit counts, because it has no children.
+    - So in the end, I scratched the idea.

 ## Coordinating two async tasks

 - In trying to coordinate between the tree and evaluator, I went through all